thelfer/tfel/docs/web/MassonAffineFormulation.md

-We present here an implementation of the affine formulation [@masson_affine_2000] for the homogenization of a viscoplastic polycrystal, example which is treated in [@bornert_second-order_2001] but with Ponte-Castaneda second-order estimates.
+We present here an implementation of the affine formulation [@masson_affine_2000] for the homogenization of a viscoplastic polycrystal, an example which is treated in [@bornert_second-order_2001] but with Ponte-Castaneda second-order estimates.

-Here, the idea is to show that an implementation of that procedure based on morphological tensors computed by FFT, on a given geometry of polycrystal.
+Here, the idea is to show an implementation of that procedure based on morphological tensors computed by FFT, on a given geometry of polycrystal.

-This tutorial first presents the homogenization problem, recalls the methodology of the affine formulation, presents different the possible implementations, and show the details of the `mfront` file.
+This tutorial first presents the homogenization problem, recalls the methodology of the affine formulation, presents the different possible implementations, and shows the details of the `mfront` file.

 # The viscoplastic polycrystal